In Nueva Guadalupe, El Salvador, these teens don’t sleep in – they are up with the roosters – literally.

 Chele takes his turn bringing the eggs to market to sell.

 The youth take turns feeding, watering, cleaning and collecting the eggs.
-Over 360 eggs each day are classified and cleaned, then taken to market to sell.
+Over 360 eggs each day are collected and cleaned, then taken to market to be sold.

 World Vision has provided training, business plan and legal support, and recently donated two bikes that the youth use to transport the eggs to market.